keptn-contrib/prometheus-service/README.md

 The *prometheus-service* is a [Keptn](https://keptn.sh) service that is responsible for

 1. configuring Prometheus for monitoring services managed by Keptn, and
-1. receiving alerts from Prometheus Alertmanager and translating the alert payload to a cloud event that is sent to the Keptn eventbroker.
+1. receiving alerts from Prometheus Alertmanager and translating the alert payload to a cloud event that is sent to the Keptn API.

 ## Compatibility Matrix

-Please always double check the version of Keptn you are using compared to the version of this service, and follow the compatibility matrix below.
+Please always double-check the version of Keptn you are using compared to the version of this service, and follow the compatibility matrix below.

 | Keptn Version    | [Prometheus Service Image](https://hub.docker.com/r/keptncontrib/prometheus-service/tags) |